cybermouflons/ovisbot/README.md

 ## CTF

 > This bot has commands for encoding/decoding, ciphers, and other commonly accessed tools during CTFs.
-But, the main use for NullCTF is to easily set up a CTF for your discord server to play as a team.
+But, the main use of the bot is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.

 - `!ctf create <ctf_name>` This is the command you'll use when you want to begin a new CTF.
 This command will make a private category channel with a general text channel in your server, with your supplied name.